MCT-master/mct-master.github.io/README.md

 | Hey | Hey | Hey |
 ```

-You can use websites that allow you to generate the markdown code automatically, like [this page](https://www.tablesgenerator.com/markdown_tables).
+Some websites allow you to generate the markdown code automatically, like [this page](https://www.tablesgenerator.com/markdown_tables).

 ## Issues and Improvements